Eugène Collache: Capture and imprisonment

 Trying to escape through the mountain, Collache finally surrendered after a few days together with his troops to the Japanese authorities.
 They were brought to Edo to be imprisoned.
-He was judged and condemned to death, but he was finally pardoned.
+He was judged and condemned to death, but he was eventually pardoned.

 He was transferred to Yokohama on board the French Navy frigate Coëtlogon, where he joined the remaining of the French rebel officers led by Jules Brunet.

 Return to France

 Back in France, he was discharged from the armed forces and court-martialed as a deserter, but the sentence was light, and he was allowed to reenlist for the Franco-Prussian War together with his friend Nicol.

 Books

 Collache wrote "An Adventure in Japan 1868–1869" ("Une aventure au Japon 1868–1869"), which was published in 1874.